List of North American dinosaurs: History

 Finally, during the Late Cretaceous Period, dinosaurs continued to diversify, with the Cenomanian stage seeing the rise of hadrosaurs such as Eolambia and Protohadros, as well as tyrannosaurs such as Moros intrepidus, which would make the carnosaurs, like Siats, as the continent's apex predators.
 These groups continued to thrive into the Turonian stage, in which therizinosaurs like Nothronychus, and larger ceratopsians such as Zuniceratops lived.
 During the Campanian stage of the Late Cretaceous, an enormous diversity of dinosaurs is known.
 Theropods included the tyrannosaurs Albertosaurus, Gorgosaurus, Daspletosaurus, Teratophoneus, Bistahieversor, and Appalachiosaurus, and the dromaeosaurids Dromaeosaurus, Saurornitholestes, Atrociraptor, and Bambiraptor.
 Ceratopsians, such as Pachyrhinosaurus, Styracosaurus, Centrosaurus, Monoclonius, Brachyceratops and Pentaceratops also existed.
 Among hadrosaurs, Hypacrosaurus, Gryposaurus, Kritosaurus, Parasaurolophus, Corythosaurus, Lambeosaurus and Prosaurolophus existed.
 During the latest Cretaceous, the Maastrichtian age, the diversity of dinosaurs saw a decline from the preceding Campanian stage.
 North American herbivorous dinosaurs from this time period include the titanosaur sauropod Alamosaurus, the ceratopsians Bravoceratops, Regaliceratops, Triceratops, Leptoceratops, Torosaurus, Ojoceratops, Nedoceratops, and Tatankaceratops (the latter two possible synonyms of Triceratops), the pachycephalosaurs Pachycephalosaurus, Sphaerotholus, Stygimoloch, and Dracorex (the latter two possible synonyms of Pachycephalosaurus), the hadrosaurs Augustynolophus, Saurolophus, and Edmontosaurus, the neornithischian Thescelosaurus, the ankylosaurid Ankylosaurus and the nodosaurids Denversaurus, Glyptodontopelta, and Edmontonia.
-Predatory dinosaurs from this time period included the tyrannosaurids Tyrannosaurus, Nanotyrannus (which may just be a juvenile of the former), and Dryptosaurus, the ornithomimids Ornithomimus, Dromiceiomimus, Struthiomimus, the oviraptorids Anzu, Leptorhynchos and Ojoraptorsaurus, the troodontids Pectinodon, Paronychodon and Troodon, the coelurosaur Richardoestesia and the dromaeosaurs Acheroraptor and Dakotaraptor.
+Predatory dinosaurs from this time period included the tyrannosauroids Tyrannosaurus, Nanotyrannus, and Dryptosaurus, the ornithomimids Ornithomimus, Dromiceiomimus, Struthiomimus, the oviraptorosaurs Anzu, Leptorhynchos and Ojoraptorsaurus, the troodontids Pectinodon, Paronychodon and Troodon, the coelurosaur Richardoestesia and the dromaeosaurs Acheroraptor and Dakotaraptor.